 Minnesota Pollution Control Agency

 The Minnesota Pollution Control Agency's (MPCA) Groundwater Monitoring and Assessment Program (GWMAP) began in 1989.
 The program's primary objective was to meet state and local ground water information needs by collecting data on background concentrations of chemicals in ground water and the impact of human activities on ground water quality.
 The MPCA conducted a statewide baseline assessment of water quality in Minnesota's principal aquifers; conducted ground water trend studies, including land use studies; and shared information with local groups to develop regional cooperatives.
 Between 1989 and 2001, the MPCA conducted ambient monitoring through this program.
 In 2003, the MPCA re-established an ambient monitoring effort.
-For more information, see the MPCA's EDA: Groundwater Programs.
+For more information, see the MPCA's Groundwater monitoring.

 US Geological Survey